BimmerGestalt/AAIdrive/README.md

     - Popup about new notifications
   - Google Maps
     - Basic search and routing
-    - Not enabled by default, showing Google Maps in a car is against the API EULA
+    - Not built by default, showing Google Maps in a car is against the Maps API license
   - Control of Android Auto compatible music apps
     - Supports browsing and searching apps' music libraries
     - Supports selecting from a list of currently-queued songs, as well as basic back/next control